KEN R KNOPP

 - Former News Writer for Michigan Agriculture and News Radio Network.

-“In my travels, I’ve worked with dozens of celebrities: well known actors, athletes, country music singers, famous rodeo personalities and other so called ‘stars’.
-Most are self serving and insecure- not worth a damn!
-In my opinion, the real ‘stars’ in this life are those who serve others quietly-without expectations or profit, and to me personally- my family, close friends, dogs, horses and other influences that have made my life a helluva lot of fun!”
+“In my travels, I’ve worked with dozens of celebrities: well known actors, athletes, country music singers, famous rodeo personalities, financial industry leaders and other ‘stars’.
+Many (not all), I have found, are actually self serving and insecure- not worth a damn!
+In my opinion, the real ‘stars’ on this earth are those who “serve” others, “mentor” and “lead” righteously, humbly, quietly-without expectations of glory, position or profit.
+For me personally, my “heroes” include my wife, family (especially my father), a few close friends, several notable historical figures, a few rodeo personalities and humble/dedicated Financial Advisors, our dogs, many old horses and a few others that have influenced my journey making it all rewarding, eventful, interesting and a helluva lot of fun!”

 [Not a valid template]